 You may also discern trends in the tweets.
 You can find new businesses starting up, companies that are launching new products, or business mergers.
 Perhaps they’re expanding to an entirely new market?
 Search through these announcements, as it may be a trigger for a sales call.
 You can give them a phone call, and mention that you saw their tweet.

-Let your potential customer know that you saw their tweet and ask them how it’s affecting their business.
+Let your potential customers know that you saw their tweet and ask them how it’s affecting their business.
 Would they be interested in starting a conversation on how you can help them?

 Let me turn it over to you!